Achronferry/CS263_PL/README.md

 * proving_equivalence_of_semantics.v

-  > It lists what we will prove to prove the equivalence of semantics.
+  > - Some lemmas we may use to prove the equivalence of semantics
+  > - The equivalence proof goal: from line 1851.